dvryaboy/idl_storage_guidelines/README.md

 This pattern does assume you have reasonable control over consuming libraries.
 It allows for safe major refactoring of schemas, allowing one to perform major migrations such as moving from parsed strings for dates into numerical timestamps, or other, more complex calculations.
 It also frees one from having to migrate the old data, assuming that read-time conversion is an acceptable cost.

+Note also that this approach requires that all consumers be upgraded to a new schema before producers are.
+If an old reader encounters a new schema, it will fail to parse the new data.
+This is arguably preferable to interpreting the data by using old definitions.

 If you adopt this pattern, it is still advisable to be conservative when introducing new schema versions -- only use it when the changes are really not backwards compatible.
+The "add optional fields" approach can be used for small incremental changes.

-Also note that this method does introduce more complexity than a simple struct carries, and data represented this way may be hard for general-purpose tools to consume (since they may not have the capability of accommodating the converter code, and may not have robust ways of dealing with unions in the first place).
+Note that this method does introduce more complexity than a simple struct carries.
+Use good judgement.

+## Other Topics

 ### Advanced Types
 Timestamp types and the like.
 Automated validation,